Unit F, Liner’s Industrial Estate, Pitt Road, Southampton

 Building the kitchen

-Our members are very resourceful, and we managed to acquire a complete kitchen for virtually no outlay.
-I think we only spend £100 on some missing parts and purchasing cupboard carcasses and doors from a local who was having a new kitchen fitted.
+Our members are very resourceful, and we acquired a complete kitchen for virtually no outlay.
+We only spent £100 on missing parts and purchasing cupboard carcasses and doors from a local who was having a new kitchen fitted.
 Secondhand is good enough for us.

 All the white goods were donated, so the outlay was zero.
 We even have a slimline dishwasher!